CABINETS, part 2B

 These cabs have the rectangular Cannon XLR connector on the back panel.

 Cab accompanying serial no. 306 (black panel).
-Perhaps the earliest surviving Mk2 cab.
+The second earliest surviving Mark 2 cab.
 Note the rivets round the frames of the T1088s.

 Around May 1965 (collection: Jim Elyea).
 Pictured with AC80/100 serial no. 380, which presumably accompanied it from the factory.
 Speaker terminals on the struts of the Celestions.